Inclusion / accessibility

 Further link to barrier-free living in the student residences of the Studentenwerk Dresden

-Supplementary independent participation counseling (EUTB)
+Supplementary independent participation advice (EUTB)

 The EUTB® is a counseling service offered by Görlitz für Familie e.V. for the district of Görlitz.
 At the advice centers in Görlitz, Zittau, Niesky and Weißwasser, people with and without disabilities as well as relatives and loved ones receive support for their equal participation.